Mark-Smith-Tealing/QuestionAsker/README.md

     <img width="55%" src="https://user-images.githubusercontent.com/77517061/147829417-5cc450c7-a370-4543-895a-9ffc27f1d5ab.png">
 </p>

-The above is a definition of the lim sup of a sequence of events from a class I took called Probability, Measure and Finance in my fourth year, 2020-2021.
+The above is a definition of the lim sup of a sequence of events from a class I took (Probability, Measure and Finance) in my fourth year.

 ---